 The cost of dental implants often includes several procedures performed by more than one dental professional.
 In addition to placing the implants, there is the cost of restorations (dental crowns or a dental prosthetic), bone grafting, and other work.
 Each of these steps should be included in any quote you receive.
 Look for the following in your quote:

 - Exams/office visits

-The only way to receive an accurate price quote is to contact us and come in for a consultation, and we can give you a specific price for your case.
-Please call us at Laredo Oral & Maxillofacial Surgery Phone Number (956) 724-2244 to schedule your consultation.
+We are happy to provide you with an accurate price quote for dental implants at an initial consultation.
+Give us a call at Laredo Oral & Maxillofacial Surgery Phone Number (956) 724-2244 to schedule your consultation today!